vhawk19/Py_Primer/Contributing.md

 Almost any kind of contribution is welcome as long as the guidelines are followed.
 No contribution is too small.
 Go ahead and correct grammar or spelling mistakes.
-Add a new topic or even a new feature is you're up to it!
+Add a new topic or even a new feature if you're up to it!

 ## The Ground Rules:straight_ruler:
 #### (Don't panic!
 There are only two)